Easy Korean Gochujang Chicken

 There are so many ways to enjoy this easy, versatile protein.
 Some suggestions:

-• With Rice + Kimchi.
-That’s all you really need for a satisfying meal.
+• Rice + Kimchi.
+Serve with white rice, brown rice, or even sticky rice.
+With a side of kimchi, that’s all you need for a satisfying meal.

 • Noodle Bowl.
 Add to Spicy Soba Noodles for a delicious, easy meal!